Tap-Roll-Rack: Handgun Tip | Gunsite Academy Firearms Training

 Frequently Asked Questions

-The Tap-Roll-Rack is an immediate action drill for clearing handgun malfunctions.
-It involves tapping the magazine to ensure it's seated, rolling the handgun to help gravity clear obstructions, and racking the slide vigorously to chamber a new round.
+The 'Tap-Roll-Rack' is an immediate action drill to clear handgun malfunctions.
+It involves tapping the magazine to ensure it's seated, rolling the gun to help gravity clear the ejection port, and racking the slide vigorously to eject a faulty round and chamber a new one.

-Practicing malfunction drills like Tap-Roll-Rack is crucial for building muscle memory and reducing reaction time.
-Consistent practice ensures you can clear a malfunction quickly and effectively in a stressful, real-world situation.
+Practicing malfunction drills like 'Tap-Roll-Rack' builds muscle memory and reduces reaction time.
+Consistent practice ensures you can clear a stoppage quickly and efficiently under stress, restoring your firearm to a firing state in critical situations.

-Who teaches the Tap-Roll-Rack technique in this video?
+Who teaches the 'Tap-Roll-Rack' technique in the video?

-The Tap-Roll-Rack technique is demonstrated by Charlie McNeese, Rangemaster at Gunsite Academy in Prescott, Arizona, with an introduction by Doug Painter from the National Shooting Sports Foundation (NSSF).
+The 'Tap-Roll-Rack' technique is demonstrated by Charlie McNeese, identified as Rangemaster at Gunsite Academy in Prescott, Arizona, and presented in conjunction with Doug Painter from the National Shooting Sports Foundation (NSSF).

 More Training & Techniques Videos You Might Like